 - Significant environmental and community benefits – for every 150 square feet of rain garden included in development plans, the site creates $250 in annual benefits to surrounding communities.

-- Property owners can receive stormwater credit as a reduction in the site’s stormwater service fees if you are located within the City of Columbus.
+- Property owners can receive stormwater credit as a reduction in the site’s stormwater service fees if they are located within the City of Columbus.

 Who is Eligible for a Stormwater Credit?